 Scottish Graduate Entry Medicine Programme (ScotGEM)

-We are delighted to be involved in the delivery of ScotGEM, a unique and innovative 4-year graduate entry medical programme tailored to meet the contemporary and future needs of NHS Scotland.
+We are a partner in the delivery of ScotGEM, a unique and innovative 4-year graduate entry medical programme tailored to meet the contemporary and future needs of NHS Scotland.

 ScotGEM is designed to develop doctors interested in a career as a generalist practitioner within NHS Scotland but with a focus on rural medicine and healthcare improvement.

-The course will capitalise on the existing strengths of medical teaching in the Universities of Dundee and St Andrews and local health boards in Fife and Tayside.
-In addition, collaborations with the University of the Highlands and Islands, NHS Highland, and NHS Dumfries and Galloway will enable a truly distinctive programme offering training that is ideal for those interested in a career as a generalist practitioner (GP, general surgeon etc).
+The course capitalises on the existing strengths of medical teaching in the Universities of Dundee and St Andrews and local health boards in Fife and Tayside.
+In addition, collaborations with the University of the Highlands and Islands and its School of Health, Social Care and Life Sciences, NHS Highland, and NHS Dumfries and Galloway enables a truly distinctive programme offering training that is ideal for those interested in a career as a generalist practitioner (GP, general surgeon etc).

-The ScotGEM programme will be tailored to the specific needs of graduates, taking account of the experience acquired during their initial degree and will include extended opportunities to train in remote and rural areas.
+The ScotGEM programme is tailored to the specific needs of graduates, taking account of the experience acquired during their initial degree and includes extended opportunities to train in remote and rural areas.
 The first 55 ScotGEM students started in September 2018.